Rainbow Mountain, Peru

 According to Haydee Pacheco, from the Pitumarca district municipality, the inhabitants of Pitumarca say there was snow some 70 years ago.

-Pacheco explains that the Mountain gained popularity thanks to the promotion of tourists who walked past the site on their way to Ausangate, a sacred mountain for the Cusco people.
+Pacheco explains that the mountain gained popularity thanks to tourists who walked past the site on their way to Ausangate, a sacred mountain for the Cusco people.

 Colombian magazine Semana attributes the phenomenon’s success to Instagram and Facebook users.